CanDIG/CanDIGv2/docs/install-docker.md

 # deploy stack
 make compose
-make init-authx
-# If the above command errors out, try editing the #update-hosts section of this Markdown file
+make init-authx # If this command fails, try the #update-hosts section of this Markdown file
 # TODO: post deploy auth configuration

 # (optional) push updated images to $DOCKER_REGISTRY